mysociety/political_tweets/README.md

 ## Install

-You'll need to have ruby, bundler and redis installed locally in order to install this project.

 First clone this repository from GitHub:

     git clone https://github.com/mysociety/political_tweets
     cd political_tweets

+Now you can either proceed using vagrant or a manual install.
+See next two sections for details.

+### With vagrant

+    vagrant up

+Once vagrant has finished creating the environment it will print further instruction about running the application.
+You will still need to manually fill in the `.env` file (see **Filling in `.env`** below).

+### Manual install

+You'll need to have ruby, bundler and redis installed locally in order to install this project.
 Install the application dependencies using bundler:

     bundle install